OPS-E2E-PPE/VBA-Docs/api/Word.CoAuthor.md

 keywords: vbawd10.chm1237
 f1_keywords:
 - vbawd10.chm1237
-ms.prod: word
 api_name:
 - Word.CoAuthor
 ms.assetid: d1b58eea-4570-ffd3-4c13-a74a998b079e
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # CoAuthor object (Word)

 Represents a single co author in the document.
 The **CoAuthor** object is a member of the **[CoAuthors](Word.CoAuthors.md)** collection.
 The **CoAuthors** collection contains all the co authors in the document (authors that are actively editing the document).

+> [!IMPORTANT]
- **Important**  Documents can only be co authored on a server that supports the File Synchronization via SOAP over HTTP protocol, such as Microsoft SharePoint Server 2010.
+> Documents can only be co authored on a server that supports the File Synchronization via SOAP over HTTP protocol, such as Microsoft SharePoint Server 2010.

 ## Remarks

-Use  **CoAuthors** ( _Index_ ), where _Index_ is the index number to return a single **CoAuthor** object.
+Use **CoAuthors** (_index_), where _index_ is the index number to return a single **CoAuthor** object.

+> [!NOTE]
- **Note**  When a new co author begins to edit the document, it can take up to one minute or longer for the co author to appear in the document.
+> When a new co author begins to edit the document, it can take up to one minute or longer for the co author to appear in the document.

 ## Example